ssyounge/ASIB/README.md

 Usage

 ### Typical Training Flow

+> **Note**
+> Predefined student adapters were removed.
+Add your own modules under
+> `models/students/` or copy them from the upstream repository before running
+> the examples below.

 1. Fine-tune each teacher (optional but recommended).
 2. For each stage, perform a teacher adaptive update followed by student knowledge distillation.